ANCIENT CULTURES of NORTHERN PERU and the INKA

 Whichever options you pick, this combination North - South Peru will be a

 memorable experience in a league all its own!

-The trip price includes all hotels, ground transportation, park and monument entry fees,
+The trip price will include all hotels, ground transportation, park and monument entry fees,

-services of a talented bilingual Peruvian Tour Conductor, plus bilingual local guide services
+services of a bilingual Peruvian Tour Conductor, plus bilingual local guide services as

-lunches on some days, dinners on some days), plus airport transportation in and out at Lima, Chiclayo
+lunches on some days, dinners on some days), plus airport transportation in at LIM and both

 - If you are a single traveler, but prefer to share a double with another traveler, please

 indicate this when you submit your application blank, and we will try to find you a roommate.

 - Cost of two Peru flights at the time of publication of this website: $464 Subject to

 change without notice.
 We will reserve these flights for you.